Religion and the Environment

 Everything in the universe belongs to the Lord.
 Therefore take only what you need, that is set aside for you.
 Do not take anything else, for you know to whom it belongs.

 - This analysis explains how Hinduism promotes environmental protection.

 - This article describes the Hindus belief in the sanctity of all life.

-- And here you can find the full text of the book Hinduism and Ecology.
+- And here you can find the book Hinduism and Ecology.

 Devote thyself single-mindedly to the Faith, and thus follow the nature designed by Allah, the nature according to which He has fashioned mankind.
 There is no altering the creation of Allah.